Kobyborali/mySite/README.md

 - [ ] Make a layout of the site
 - [ ] Make adaptive website design
 - [ ] Send a verified site for hosting
+- [ ] Develop a mobile version of the site

 If you want to help, then send your changes! :smiley: